hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/auto-discovery.md

 </hotrod>
 ```

-Auto-discovery is activated by default, and all tables and view in the default schema are included in the persistence layer.
+Auto-discovery is activated by default.
+All tables and views in the default schema are included in the persistence layer.

 ### Example #2 - Auto-Discovery Disabled Automatically